Küblis

-Küblis or Kublis is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of Graubünden.
+Küblis or Kublis is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of the Grisons.

 Neighboring municipalities

 History

 Küblis is first mentioned in 1351 as ze Cüblins.
 In 1389 it was mentioned as Kúblis.

 Geography

 Küblis has an area, As of 2006, of 8.1 km2.
 Of this area, 44% is used for agricultural purposes, while 42.4% is forested.
 Of the rest of the land, 4.9% is settled (buildings or roads) and the remainder (8.6%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Küblis sub-district of the Prättigau/Davos district, after 2017 it was part of the Prättigau/Davos Region.
 It is in located in the Prättigau valley at the branching of the road to St. Antönien, Conters and Fideris/Jenaz.
 It consists of the linear village of Küblis and the hamlets of Prada, Tälfsch and Pläviggin.